MattiaCastelmare/RP_project/README.md

   ```

 ## How to set up workspace and clone repository
-Run the following commands in a terminal:
-\
-Go in the root folder and create the folder catkin_icp_ws/src
+In the root folder create the folder catkin_icp_ws/src
    ```sh
    cd ~